 Lastly, as businesses consider relocating to your jurisdiction, it is your organization’s responsibility to bring this to their attention.
 While the program is valuable and competitive, it is still obscure.
 Many businesses are not aware of it and overlook its potential.

 As local governments consider a business retention and attraction effort, the NMTC program is a valuable tool available at their disposal.
 This can be used as a differentiator or as a gap closing tool.
 There is no cost to a community to execute a transaction, making the program even more attractive to communities.

-As economic developers connect with new or existing businesses within their community, it is worth discussing the NMTC program and how it can be used to cover approximately 20% of the costs to their project.
+As economic developers connect with new or existing businesses within their community, it is worth discussing the NMTC program and how it can be used to close any funding gaps of a project.